MonkeManX/monkemanx.github.io/content/paper-summary/Dangling_DNS_Records.md

 Modern websites often rely on third-party services like Shopify.
 These services provide users with a subdomain (e.g., `alice.myshopify.com`).
 To use their own domain (e.g., `shop.alice.com`), users set up a CNAME record that points to the third-party domain.
 Frequently, users forget to remove these DNS records after discontinuing the service.
 For example, `shop.alice.com` might still direct traffic to `shops.shopify.com`.
 An attacker could then claim ownership of the abandoned subdomain and exploit it.

-### Exploiting Unexpired Domains
+### 3.3 Exploiting Expired Domains

-Unexpired domains are particularly easy to exploit.
+Expired domains are particularly easy to exploit.
 An attacker only needs to check if a domain referenced in a DNS record has expired.
 Once identified, the attacker can register the domain and abuse it for malicious purposes.

-# 4. Results
+## 4. Results

 {{< rawhtml >}}
 <figure>